vblanco20-1/vulkan-guide/docs/chapter-4/storage_buffers.md

 vkCmdDraw(cmd, object.mesh->_vertices.size(), 1,0 , i);
 ```

-We are using the index in the loop on the vkCmdDraw call to send the instance index to the shader.
+We are using the index in the loop on the `vkCmdDraw()` call to send the instance index to the shader.

 Now we have multiple buffers of different kinds, and on different descriptor sets, implemented.

 The last step for the tutorial is textures, which will go into the next chapter.
-But before going there, i heavily recomend you try to do some things with the codebase.
+But before going there, I heavily recommend you try to do some things with the codebase.

 Right now, we have one descriptor set per frame for the Set 0 (camera and scene buffers).
 Try to refactor it so it only uses 1 descriptor set and 1 buffer both both camera and scene buffers, packing both the structs for all frames into the same uniform buffer, and then using dynamic offsets.